thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 The first scenario entails numerous devices generating a substantial volume of messages that are consumed by specific applications, resulting in a fan-in pattern.
 Conversely, the second scenario involves numerous devices subscribing to specific updates or notifications, leading to a few incoming requests that necessitate a high volume of outgoing data, known as a fan-out pattern.
-Acknowledging these scenarios, we purposefully designed the ThingsBoard MQTT Broker to be exceptionally well-suited for both.
+Acknowledging these scenarios, we purposefully designed TBMQ to be exceptionally well-suited for both.

 Moreover, our design principles focused on ensuring the broker's reliability, speed, and efficiency while addressing crucial requirements.
 These include the imperative of facilitating rapid message consumption and persistence, guaranteeing low-latency delivery of messages to clients,